-Here are 6 diverse use case for QR Codes in hotels:
+Here are some diverse use cases for QR Codes in hotels:

 The Westin Bayshore Hotel, Vancouver, Canada adds a personal touch to welcome guests.
 A plate of decorated cookies welcomes guests on entering the room.
 The plate holds a Facebook, Twitter, and a QR Code cookie.
 Scanning the QR Code on the cookie displays a personalized welcome message for the guest.

 In a bid to increase security, hotels are moving from regular keys to access cards for rooms.
-The latest addition to increase safety is a QR Code lock.
+The latest addition to increasing safety is a QR Code lock.

 Developed by Hotek, the QR Code lock uses QR Code as the key.
 Guests can enter their room by scanning a unique QR Code generated on their smartphone.

 Best Western, Paris shares a QR Code with their guests at check-in.
-Scanning the QR Code gives the guest access to a PDF listing services provided by the hotel.
+Scanning the QR Code gives the guest access to a menu of services provided by the hotel.
 This saves guests the trouble of calling the reception for information.

-QR Codes in newspaper ads are an effective way to engage print media audience.
+QR Codes in newspaper ads are an effective way to engage a print media audience.

-In 2011, the Park Lane Hotel, New York shared an ad in The New York Post featuring a QR Code.
-Scanning the QR Code lead the readers to the hotel web page.
+In 2011, the Park Lane Hotel, New York shared an ad in The New York Post featuring a Website URL QR Code.
+Scanning the QR Code leads the readers to the hotel web page.
 Besides information about the hotel, readers also got a 25% off on any room booking in the hotel.